ryan-gorzek/celltype-tuning-V1/README.md

 # celltype-tuning-V1
-End-to-end MATLAB pipeline for visual stimulus response-based classification of cell types in mouse V1 using the Scanbox environment.
+End-to-end MATLAB pipeline for visual stimulus response-based classification of cell types in mouse V1 leveraging the Scanbox environment.